jbcrail/quidnuncd/README.md

 Written only using ANSI C, Quidnuncd uses [libstatgrab](http://www.i-scream.org/libstatgrab/) and [libev](http://software.schmorp.de/pkg/libev.html).
-Both libraries work seamlessly on all systems that I need to support: Solaris 8+ (Sparc/x64), RHEL 5+, Ubuntu, OS X, and FreeBSD.
+Both libraries work seamlessly on all systems that I need to support: Solaris 8+ (Sparc/x64), RHEL 5+, Ubuntu, OS X, FreeBSD, and Raspbian.

 A trivial test on my 2014 MacBook Pro 2.8GHz Quad-core Intel i7 using 10 clients benchmarked an average 49K requests/sec.
 This is overkill for my typical usage,